 Kodaikanal, Tamil Nadu, India.

 Kodaikanal is known as princess of hill station.

 Hill station, is where we have a village near the top of a hill.

 The Weather is around 70 degrees to 60 degrees.

-And I remember riding horses near the Lake.
-Another peculiar memory is Guna's cave -- there's been tragic accidents in that place.
+I remember riding horses near the Lake.
+A peculiar memory is Guna's cave -- there's been tragic accidents in that place.

-A group of 10 college kids went missing in it.
+A group of 10 college kids went missing.
 It's a deep underground cave with no clear acess.